 Southern Indiana Power’s Operation Round Up program recently awarded $15,891 in grants to local community organizations in need of assistance.
 Those organizations receiving funds are: St. Meinrad Volunteer Fire Dept. — new battery-operated extrication tools.
 Tell City Jr. Sr. High School — necessities for students in need Santa Claus Community Center — trash receptacles and… Continue reading.

+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Oct.
+27 board meeting.
+1. All directors were in attendance along with President/CEO Steve Seibert, Administrative Assistant Lisa Hinton and Manager of Finance and Accounting Amy Ramsey.
+2. The Sept.
+29 board meeting minutes were reviewed… Continue reading.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Aug.
+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Sept.
 29 board meeting.
-1. All directors were present along with CEO Steve Seibert, administrative assistant Lisa Hinton and accountant Amy Ramsey.
-Also present were 2018 Youth Tour participants Chase Beckort, Nicole Cash and Janna Neyenhaus….
-Continue reading.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the July 19 board meeting.
-1. All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-2. The June 19 board meeting minutes were reviewed and approved.
-3. The membership certificates and vouchers… Continue reading.
+1. All directors were present along with CEO Steve Seibert, Administrative Assistant Lisa Hinton and Office/IT Manager Karen Mangum.
+2. The Aug.
+31 board meeting minutes and special board meeting minutes were… Continue reading.

 Renewable energy is expanding across the nation – including right here in Indiana.
 A 120 MW solar project named Rustic Hills Solar will be built in Warrick County bringing energy to 17,000 homes.
 To accomplish this power output, the project will encompass 640 acres and provide jobs for 300 Hoosiers to build the solar array….
 Continue reading.